hoodds0/dotfiles/README.md

 # Dotfiles
 All of my personal dotfiles.
 Each branch is its own dotfile system.
 If you are confused about what branch has what dotfiles then the name of each branch is beside what it belongs to.
-All Window's dotfiles have an install script, `Install-<Branch>.ps1`, that needs to be ran where you want the dotfiles to build from.
-All other systems are just one clone away.
+Make sure to read the section to see if you need to run a install script or not.

 ## Portable *(winable)*
 > [!NOTE]